ProtoconNet/protocon-general-doc-ko/docs/cli/seal.rst

 * KEY: <pub key, weight>

-For more information about account keys, refer to `Multi Sig Account <https://protocon-general-doc.readthedocs.io/en/latest/docs/cli/key.html#multi-sig-account>`_.
+For more information about account keys, refer to :ref:`multi sig`.

 | **EXAMPLE**